 Every tourist gets told that the name of Queens’ College is spelled in the plural form with the apostrophe after the final letter ‘s’ because the College was founded by two Queens of England — first in 1448 by Margaret of Anjou (daughter of Duke René of Anjou), wife of King Henry VI of England (the founder of King’s College Cambridge), and secondly in 1465 by Elizabeth Woodville, wife of King Edward IV of England.

-Second: after the apostrophe began to appear in English orthography, early examples of the name of the College spelled with an apostrophe consistently spelled it in the singular form as Queen’s.
-The earliest example so far found in print of an apostrophe in the name of the college occurred in 1660, in the Select Discourses, of John Smith [Fellow], edited by John Worthington, where the name of the college appeared as Queen’s, with the apostrophe before the ‘s’.
+Second: after the apostrophe began to appear in English orthography for the possessive, early examples of the name of the College consistently spelled it in the singular form as Queen’s.
+The earliest example so far found in print of an apostrophe in the name of the college dates from 1660, in the Select Discourses, of John Smith [Fellow], edited by John Worthington, where the name of the college appeared as Queen’s, with the apostrophe before the ‘s’.

 The name remained spelled in the singular form for the next 160 years, at least.